idfive/Developer-Documentation/docs/general/design/views.md

 2. Custom filters: Any filter that is beyond a simple input/select/radio/checkbox would be considered a custom filter.
 Often times the work required to build something like the following would move this from a simple drupal views implementation to a custom front end app utilizing vue.js
 <br /><br />![alt_text](images/custom-filter-example.png "Custom filter examples")

 3. Combining multiple filters: In same cases there is a request to combine two drop down filters into a single list of options to simplify the interface.

+4. Cases where cards or similar components where the entire element should be clickable also pose a unique challenge.
+Due to the way Javascript is initialized on page load, if cards are reloaded in a view as new results are fetched, the Javascript needs to be run on these new cards.
+This is tricky and requires the use of something like Drupal Behaviors or a MutationObserver to detect when the results have finished loading and we have access to these new elements in the document.

 ### Considerations